A6GibKm/A6GibKm.github.io/src/_posts/2020-07-18-mu4e-secrets.md

 `.authfile.gpg` solution.

-[Offlineimap][offlineimap] users can use the [keyring][keyring] package to store their secrets, but since python2 is deprecated, in some linux distributions the python2 version bundled with `offlineimap` won't be able to load external packages.
+[Offlineimap][offlineimap] users can use the [keyring][keyring] package to store their secrets, but since python2 is deprecated, in some Linux distributions the python2 version bundled with `offlineimap` won't be able to load external packages.

 ## References